LoginRadius/apidocs/database/apidocs/docs/v2/admin-console/platform-security/regulations.md

 ## Security Compliances

-Login Radius maintains standards in protecting data and improving info security management.
-We have worked with 3rd party auditors to acquire industry-standard security compliance and align with security controls best practices.
-Below is the list of security compliances and controls that LoginRadius adheres.
+Login Radius maintains standards in in safeguarding data and enhancing information security management..
+Through collaboration with third-party auditors, we've achieved industry-standard security compliance and adopted best practices in security controls.
+Below is the list of security compliances and controls that LoginRadius adheres to.

 - ISO/IEC 27001:2013
 - ISO/IEC 27017:2015